AiKell/SQL-Course-Project/README.md

     avg_yearly_salary DESC
 LIMIT 10;
 ```
-Here's the breakdown of the top software engineering jobs in 2023:
+Here's the breakdown of the top 10 paying software engineering jobs:

 - **Global Demand:** There is a significant global demand for professionals in software engineering, as evidenced by positions located in Russia, Australia, Spain, Switzerland, and the United States.
 Having 5 different countries represented in the 10 highest paying jobs suggests that international jobs can be very lucrative.
 - **Diverse Roles:** The job postings also illustrate a diversity of specialized roles within the software engineering field.
 Examples include "Staff Software Engineer - MLOps", focusing on machine learning operations, and "Computer Vision Engineer", emphasizing expertise in computer vision technologies.
 This diversity reflects the varied and specialized nature of opportunities available in the global job market.